SpaceApi/website/content/pages/home.md

 ## Contributing

-We encurage anybody who wants to participate in this project to join the disussion on GitHub, the #spaceapi IRC channel on freenode or our Mattermost instance on https://chat.spaceapi.net!
+We encourage anybody who wants to participate in this project to join the discussion on GitHub, the #spaceapi IRC channel on freenode or our Mattermost instance on https://chat.spaceapi.net!